 You can also freeze stir fried vegetables for up to three months an airtight container.
 Allow the pad pak to cool completely to avoid any condensation freezing inside the container.

-Pad pak is veggie-based, but it will only be vegan if you remove the fish sauce.
-Feel free to omit and add in more tamari or soy sauce to make it vegan!
+This Thai stir fry recipe can be made vegan if you remove the fish sauce.
+Feel free to omit and add in more tamari or soy sauce to compensate!

 Simply put, it's Thai stir fried vegetables.
-To make stir fry vegetables "Thai" flavored, we use essential Thai ingredients like alliums, ginger, red chiles, tamari, fish sauce, fresh cilantro, a touch of brown sugar, and lime.
+To make stir fry vegetables "Thai" flavored, we use some essential Thai flavors like alliums, ginger, red chiles, tamari, fish sauce, fresh cilantro, a touch of brown sugar, and lime.

 Top Tip